somefan0102/c-exercises/README.md

 # c-exercises

-**c-exercises** is a personal repository to document my beginner attempts on the lanaguage and exercises from the second edition of _The C Programming Language_ book, using C99.
+**c-exercises** is a repository to document my beginner attempts on C and all* the exercises from the second edition of _The C Programming Language_ book, using C99.

-While having adequately predictable behavior, few exercises may not feel cumulative and coding styles may vary to find a grounded preference.
+While having adequately predictable behavior (on my machine at least), few exercises may not feel cumulative and coding styles may vary to find a grounded preference.

-The modules are only used for the exercises in Chapter 4 and beyond.
+## Notes

+- Header files in `/include/` and extra files in `/src/modules/` are used following Chapter 4.
+    - For the first three chapters, use Makefile recipe `buildraw` instead of the default `build`.

+- Chapter 8's file implementations concern Windows, specifically Windows 10; it's not fully portable.

+- Only three exercises were skipped:
+    - `101` and `102`: I don't like actual broken code in the repository.
+    - `705`: In spite of using `scanf`.

 ## Index

-Skipped the first two exercises (`101`-`102`), as I don't like actual broken code in the repository.
-`705` was also skipped in spite of using `scanf`.

 [`103`](src/chapter1/exer103-104-105-115.c)
 [`104`](src/chapter1/exer103-104-105-115.c)